CSA-OCP-GER/aad-identity-for-developers/challenge-9-oauth2-protect-api.md

 $exposedScopes.UserConsentDescription = $null
 ```

-Next, create the Azure AD application for the API:
+Next, create the Azure AD application for the API (without adding additional scopes):

 ```powershell
 $api = New-AzureADApplication -DisplayName "EchoClaimsAPI" -IdentifierUris "https://echoclaimsapi"
 ```

-Do the following if you want to add further scopes:
+Do the following if you want to add one or more scopes:

 ```powershell
 $api = New-AzureADApplication -DisplayName "EchoClaimsAPI" -IdentifierUris "https://echoclaimsapi" -Oauth2Permissions $exposedScopes